kkatnip/TickTok_PlanningYourUniversityLife/README.md

 # TickTok: Planning Your University Life

-My Year 1 student project in the Harbin Institute of Technology
+my Year 1 Student Project in the Harbin Institute of Technology

 This project was coded and tested based on Android Studio.